 The discrepancy is a function of the time.

-The performances of star sensors are measured by applying the metrics defined in Annex D to this vector .

 For star sensors, this vector typically represents the angular errors between a measured quantity and its actual value.

 E.g. With ‘A’ frame being the actual star sensor frame and ‘B’ frame being the measured star sensor frame, then represents the measurement errors of the star sensor (see Figure F-1).